 - Plot holes

 Since this stage helps bigger items, it doesn’t usually do much sentence-level wise.
 Instead, it helps develop your story, making sure it’s solid and coherent.
 The editor will mark every page, whether it’s to ask questions, cross out sentences, say what works, etc.

 This is also known as a structural edit.
-This stage usually after beta readers.
+This stage is usually after beta readers.

-A manuscript evaluation is similar to developmental editing but not as intense.
+A manuscript evaluation (also known as an editorial assessment) is similar to developmental editing but not as intense.
 It’s more for manuscripts that are newer and might need a rewrite.
 Usually, no feedback is on your manuscript.
-Instead, you get a detailed letter, that spans about five to ten pages long, with some helpful information about how to improve your work.
+Instead, you get a detailed letter with some helpful information about how to improve your work.